 Avoid These

 A merchant cash advance gives you $50K tomorrow but takes 10-20% of every card swipe until you've paid back $65K-$75K.
-That's an effective APR of 60-200%.
-A 3-day working capital loan at 15% APR costs a fraction.
-Three days of patience saves you $20K+.
+That's an effective APR that can exceed 100%.
+A 3-day working capital loan costs a fraction.
+Three days of patience saves you thousands.

 Your application looks strongest when revenue is flowing — June deposits look better than January deposits.
 Get approved in peak season when your numbers are up.
 Draw the funds when you actually need them.